z4kn4fein/kotlin-semver/README.md

 "0.1.1".toVersion().compareTo("0.1.1".toVersion())          //  0
 ```

-The equality of two `Version` objects can be determined with [equality operators](https://kotlinlang.org/docs/operator-overloading.html#equality-and-inequality-operators) or with `equals()`.
+The equality of two `Version` objects can be determined with [equality operators](https://kotlinlang.org/docs/operator-overloading.html#equality-and-inequality-operators) or with the `equals()` method.
 ```kotlin
 "0.1.1".toVersion() == "0.1.1".toVersion()       // true
 "0.1.1".toVersion() != "0.1.1".toVersion()       // false